 The Apache Beam model provides useful abstractions that insulate you from low-level details of distributed processing, such as coordinating individual workers, sharding datasets, and other such tasks.
-Cloud Dataflow fully manages these low-level details.
+Dataflow fully manages these low-level details.

 This section contains summaries of fundamental concepts.
 On the Apache Beam website, the Apache Beam Programming Guide walks you through the basic concepts of building pipelines using the Apache Beam SDKs.